Fabitheguy003/Regex-Tutorial.srl/Develop/gist-template.md

 * The groups capture individual letters, and the back-reference \4\3\2\1 matches the exact same letters in reverse order.

 &nbsp;

 ## Look-ahead and Look-behind

 &nbsp;

+Look-ahead and look-behind are used to match a pattern only if it is followed or preceded by another pattern without including the pattern in the match.
+The syntax for look-ahead is (?=...), and the syntax for negative look-ahead is (?!...).
+For example, the following regex matches any string that is followed by "world":

+/Hello(?= world)/

+The syntax for look-behind is (?<=...), and the syntax for negative look-behind is (?<!...).
+For example, the following regex matches any string that is preceded by "hello":

+/(?<=hello )world/

+&nbsp;

 ## Author